kenjohansen/optin-manager/docs/architecture/architecture-and-erd.md

 ---

+## Customization Feature

+The backend supports a Customization feature, allowing administrators to:
+- Upload a custom logo (served from `/static/uploads/`)
+- Set primary and secondary UI colors

+These settings are stored in the `customization` table and are accessible via secured API endpoints.
+This enables real-time branding for the web application.

+## Migration Policy
+- Migrations create only `contacts` and `auth_users` (not `users`).
+- All tables referencing recipients use `contacts`.
+- Legacy `users` references have been fully removed.

+## Testing Policy
+- Authentication dependencies are overridden in tests to allow full coverage of protected endpoints.
+- All backend tests pass as of the latest commit, with evidence in `backend_test_output.txt`.

 ## 3. Compliance & Security Features
 - **Encryption:** All PII fields (email, phone, message content) encrypted at rest; TLS for all connections.
 - **Masking:**